navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 ```
 when you use `set` to update a variable and you want to catch the error as well if error is occurred then you don't need declare err2 using `let` as you declare to capture regular value.

-## Script Guidelines
-* All `let` statements (declare and initialize variables) must be declared in the beginning of the script. you must declare variable first using let in order to use set statement
-* Each statement must end with a new line and a statement can be written in multiple lines.
-* All keywords must be written in lower case (case sensitive) (`let, set, message, error, output, rule, when, then, exit, end rule, partial, true, false `)
-* Variable names, property names and function names are not case sensitive.